infinitless/MatrixEncryption/Readme.md

 The Decoded message is : xxxtt
 ```

 In the example above, it is difficult for someone to realise that the original text contains just a single alphabet "A", five times.
-In the first half of the message "A" was decoded as "x" and in the second half as "t".
+In the first half of the message "A" was encoded as "x" and in the second half as "t".

 **HARD LEVEL**